petervansickel/quickstart-ibm-cloud-private/docs/when-things-go-wrong.md

 **Solution:**

-*TODO:* Need to investigate further.
-The `ClusterCADomain` value may be what matters.
-It just so happens that `ClusterCADomain` defaults to `ClusterName.ClusterDomain`.
-The `ClusterCADomain` value is used to create the TLS PKI artifacts.
-And that defaults to `mycluster.icp`.
-But if the deployer sets a specific value for `ClusterCADomain` a misconfiguration could occur.
 The CN value of the generated TLS certificates for the cluster will not be the same as the value entered in Route53 that gets an alias to the master node ELB public DNS name.

-You need to put an entry your laptop `/etc/hosts` file that maps the master node ELB public DNS name to `clustername.clusterdomain`, for example:
+You need to put an entry your laptop `/etc/hosts` file that maps the master node ELB public DNS name to the ClusterDNSName which is formed by joining the ClusterName to the VPCDomain.
+If ClusterName has a value of `mycluster` and VPCDomain has a value of `icp-test.com` then the ClusterDNSName will be `mycluster.icp-test.com`.
+Use `nslookup` on the master node ELB public DNS name to get an IP address.
+If the deployment is using multiple Availability Zones, then there will be multiple IP addresses.
+Any one of them will work.
+For example:
 ```
-54.241.72.233      mycluster.icp
+54.241.72.233      mycluster.icp-test.com
 ```

 You also need to be sure the `ExternalICPAdminSecurityGroup` has an inbound rule that permits the IP address of your laptop to access the cluster on port 8443 (and port 8080 if you want to use that port).